 - Write a book about a city that’s the first to implement an entirely technological government.
 It’s under strict surveillance from the outside in order to determine if this is the future of your country…and the world.
 Your character stumbles into trouble when they discover that technology isn’t in charge at all – a group of people they’ve never seen or heard of are.

 - Write about hot time altering is possible, but fatally illegal.
 In this world, characters can bend, pause, rewind, and even fast forward time…but at the risk of their lives.
-Your character, in a midst of panic, accidentally alters time…by going 300 years into the past.
+Your character, in the midst of panic, accidentally alters time…by going 300 years into the past.

 - Write a story about how the outdoors is plagued with radioactive particles created by a new technology once thought to eradicate airborne diseases.
 People are confined to the indoors unless they use a special, very expensive suit.
 Citizens who can’t afford them are driven mad by confinement.
 Your character wants to find a way for everyone to have a suit – no matter what law enforcement says.